Hebrus Valles: Geology

 The Hebrus Valles have tributaries, terraces, and teardrop shaped islands.
 These features are all characteristic of erosion by fluid flow, but may or may not support the identification of this feature as carved by a single catastrophic outburst flood of water (as the term outflow channel would imply).
 The flood would have occurred during the early Amazonian.
 There is also an extensive cave network which is expected to contain water ice.

-The Hebrus Valles region has been suggested to have Karst caves.
-They may be like the caverns of Earth.
+The Hebrus Valles region has been suggested to have Karst caves, which may be like the caverns of Earth.
 Such caves are formed by ancient water dissolving carbonate and sulfate rocks.
 Researchers have found eight possible cave openings, or "skylights.”
 This discovery of water-carved caves is a significant finding because life may exist there since it would be protected from the harsh surface environment.
 In addition, future colonists may be able to live in them.
-Karstic caves were formed when water flowed underground and dissolved carbonate and sulfate rocks.
-The process created tunnels and chambers.
-When the roofs of these cavities collapsed skylight entrances became visible from orbit.
+Karstic caves were formed when water flowed underground and dissolved carbonate and sulfate rocks, which created tunnels and chambers.
+When the roofs of these cavities collapsed, skylight entrances became visible from orbit.

-The Thermal Emission Spectrometer (TES) discovered that the rock surrounding the cave entrances is rich in carbonates and sulfates.
-These minerals are easily dissolved by water.

-There is also much evidence that water flowed in the Hebrus Valles region.
-It contains tributaries, terraces, and teardrop-shaped islands that are formed by running water.
+The Thermal Emission Spectrometer (TES) discovered that the rock surrounding the cave entrances is rich in carbonates and sulfates, which easily dissolved by water.
+There is also much evidence that water flowed in the Hebrus Valles region, which contains tributaries, terraces, and teardrop-shaped islands that are formed by running water.